An Introduction to Crystal Red Shrimp

 Using a water testing kit every week will help you to find out various issues so quickly before they can have adverse effects on the shrimps.

-If chemicals are required to be added to your aquarium water (for instance medications), always check that the added chemicals don’t contain copper.
+If chemicals are required to be added to your aquarium water (for instance, medications), always check that the added chemicals don’t contain copper.
 It should be mentioned on the bottle.
 Copper is known as toxic to virtually all fish tank invertebrates.

-Disease will be the least of your worries if you keep your aquarium clean, however just like any other aquatic pet Crystal Red Shrimp can get ill.
+Disease will be the least of your worries if you keep your aquarium clean; however, just like any other aquatic pet, Crystal Red Shrimp can get ill.

 This could be through fungal outbreaks, parasites, or bacterial infection.
-Often these are placed in an aquarium with new stock from a pet store.
+Often, these are placed in an aquarium with new stock from a pet store.
 So my suggestion is to quarantine your new additions.

-Even though your shrimps aren’t ill, some common fish diseases can be carried by them that will spread around all your community.
+Even though your shrimps aren’t ill, some common fish diseases can be carried by them that will spread around your community.

 Pathogens like poor water conditions.
-Therefore a healthy tank setup will keep the shrimps at bay.
+Therefore, a healthy tank setup will keep the shrimps at bay.

 Breeding